pietervdvn/MapComplete/Docs/Personas/Tom.md

 Tom works for the city council and is responsible for maintaining a lot of data and physical devices.
 His days are swamped with big and little tasks to keep everyone in the municipality safe.

-## Goals

-One of his tasks is to keep an up-to-date list of all the AEDs and to effectively communicate this to his citizens.
-Today, a citizen sent an email that they have installed an AED in their shop.

 ## Needs and expectations

 A map showing all nearby AED's, with their availability and if they are publicly accessible.